semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 **Procedure:**

 The circuit hashes the identity nullifier and the external nullifier.
-Then it checks that it matches the given nullifiers hash.
+Then, it checks that it matches the given nullifiers hash.
 Additionally, the smart contract ensures that it has not previously seen this nullifiers hash.
 This way, double-signalling is impossible.

 ## 3. Signal